auth0-samples/auth0-acul-samples/README.md

 │   │   └── [screen-name]/
 │   │       ├── components/ # Components specific ONLY to this screen
 │   │       │   └── ...
-│   │       ├── hooks/      # Hooks specific ONLY to this screen
+│   │       ├── hooks/      # Hooks specific ONLY to this screen (e.g., use<ScreenName>Manager, use<ScreenName>Form)
-│   │       └── index.tsx   # Main screen component
+│   │       └── index.tsx   # Main screen component, orchestrates components from its ./components/ folder.
 │   ├── mock-data/       # Mock data JSON files for local screen development (e.g., login-id.json)
 │   └── utils/           # Shared utility functions
 │       └── mockContextLoader.ts # Utility to load mock sdk values to render screen in dev